lukeraymonddowning/mula/README.md

 Mula::parse('120', 'USD'); // $120.00
 ```

+Note that in the third example, the money object is in USD, even though we parsed a value in GBP.
+That is because we passed a second parameter of `USD`.
+Passing in a currency will always override the given currency.

 #### International

 The `international` parser will parse full monetary string with currency, but will not parse decimal strings.